About Seth

 I’m a board-certified clinical psychologist, psychoanalyst, and consultant to executives and organizations.

-I was drawn to consulting via my passion for empowering others and deep interest in the psychological realities of leadership, including how much it demands from people and how little space we often have to reflect on its richness and complexity.
+I’m passionate about empowering others and have a deep interest in the psychological realities of leadership, including how demanding it is and how little space we have to reflect on its richness and complexity.

-My background includes clinical training and experience at Massachusetts General Hospital/Harvard Medical School and the Austen Riggs Center, where I serve as the Associate Director of an Intensive Outpatient Program (IOP) providing depth-oriented treatment to under-resourced and under-served adults.
-I also lead the program’s measurement-based care (MBC) initiative, using empirical data to inform treatment that privileges the individual nature of each person’s history, struggles, and ambitions.
+My background includes clinical training and leadership experience at Massachusetts General Hospital/Harvard Medical School and the Austen Riggs Center, where I serve as the Associate Director of an Intensive Outpatient Program (IOP) providing depth-oriented treatment to under-resourced and under-served young adults.
+I also lead the program’s measurement-based care (MBC) initiative, using empirical data to enhance clinical outcomes and improve the quality of our care.

 Earlier in my career, I was a recording artist and touring musician with the band Wild Light.
 The experience of building something from scratch, performing under pressure, and managing intense, creative relationships shaped my understanding of why collaborations succeed and how to persevere when the odds are against you.